-In 2021, we updated our pre-sourcing assessment tool to align with newly released country risk ratings from the US Department of State's Trafficking-In-Persons Report and ITUC Global Rights Index.
-To ensure effectiveness of grievance resolution, we developed a new set of internal procedures regarding the receipt of grievances through the Ulula hotline.
-Of the 20 grievances submitted, 17 were tracked to completion through collaborative efforts with the facility.
+In 2022, we updated our labor rights risk matrix to align with newly released country risk ratings from the US Department of State's Trafficking-In-Persons Report.
+We conducted a verification audit of our Vietnam facility following an incident of child labor to ensure sustainable remediation.
+Our verification audit results indicated that the facility had sufficiently remediated the issue.
+Of the four grievances we received through Ulula in 2022, all four were tracked to completion.

-Training and Capacity-Building
+Training and Capacity-Building Staff Training

-Staff Training